Superman

-Superman is a superhero who appears in American comic books published by DC Comics.
-The character was created by writer Jerry Siegel and artist Joe Shuster, and debuted in the comic book Action Comics #1 (cover-dated June 1938 and published April 18, 1938).
-Superman has been adapted to a number of other media, including radio serials, novels, films, television shows, theater productions, and video games.
+Superman is a superhero created by writer Jerry Siegel and artist Joe Shuster, first appearing in issue #1 of Action Comics, published in the United States on April 18, 1938.
+Superman has been regularly published in American comic books since then, and has been adapted to other media including radio serials, novels, films, television shows, theater, and video games.
+Superman is the archetypal superhero: he wears an outlandish costume, uses a codename, and fights evil and averts disasters with the aid of extraordinary abilities.

-Superman was born on the fictional planet Krypton and was named Kal-El.
-When he was a baby, his parents sent him to Earth in a small spaceship moments before Krypton was destroyed in a natural cataclysm.
-His ship landed in the American countryside, near the fictional town of Smallville.
-He was found and adopted by farmers Jonathan and Martha Kent, who named him Clark Kent.
-Clark developed various superhuman abilities, such as incredible strength and impervious skin.
-His adoptive parents advised him to use his abilities for the benefit of humanity, and he decided to fight crime.
-To protect his personal life, he changes into a colorful costume and uses the alias "Superman" when fighting crime.
-Clark resides in the fictional American city of Metropolis, where he works as a journalist for the Daily Planet.
-Superman's supporting characters include his love interest and fellow journalist Lois Lane, Daily Planet photographer Jimmy Olsen and editor-in-chief Perry White, and enemies such as Brainiac, General Zod, and his archenemy Lex Luthor.

-Superman is the archetype of the superhero: he wears an outlandish costume, uses a codename, and fights evil with the aid of extraordinary abilities.
 Although there are earlier characters who arguably fit this definition, it was Superman who popularized the superhero genre and established its conventions.
-He was the best-selling superhero in American comic books until the 1980s.
+He was the best-selling superhero in American comic books up until the 1980s; it is also the best-selling comic book series in the world with 600 million copies sold.

+Superman was born Kal-El, on the fictional planet Krypton.
+As a baby, his parents Jor-El and Lara sent him to Earth in a small spaceship shortly before Krypton was destroyed in an apocalyptic cataclysm.
+His ship landed in the American countryside near the fictional town of Smallville, Kansas, where he was found and adopted by farmers Jonathan and Martha Kent, who named him Clark Kent.
+The Kents quickly realized he was superhuman; due to the Earth's yellow sun, all of his physical and sensory abilities are far beyond those of a human, and he is nearly impervious to harm and capable of unassisted flight.
+His adoptive parents having instilled him with strong morals, he chooses to use his powers to benefit humanity, and to fight crime as a vigilante.
+To protect his personal life, he changes into a primary-colored costume and uses the alias "Superman" when fighting crime.
+Clark resides in the fictional American city of Metropolis, where he works as a journalist for the Daily Planet alongside supporting characters including his love interest and fellow journalist Lois Lane, photographer Jimmy Olsen, and editor-in-chief Perry White.
+His enemies include Brainiac, General Zod, and archenemy Lex Luthor.